brmson/yodaqa/README.md

 By default, there is a lot of output regarding progress of the answering process; redirect stderr, e.g. ``2>/dev/null``, to get rid of that.
-Alternatively, if things don't go well, try passing an extra parameter ``-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`` on the commandline, or specifically ``-Dorg.slf4j.simpleLogger.log.cz.brmlab.yodaqa=debug``.
+Alternatively, if things don't go well or you would like to watch YodaQA think, try passing an extra command line parameter ``-Dorg.slf4j.simpleLogger.log.cz.brmlab.yodaqa=debug`` to gradle.

 Sometimes, Java may find itself short on memory; don't try to run YodaQA on systems with less than 8GB RAM.
 You may also need to tweak the